$95.00 – $495.00

 Jeff Beck 1966 Caricature, illustrated here with his 1959 Gibson Les Paul, backstage in London, 1966 age 22.

-Beck is an English rock guitarist.
+Beck was an English rock guitarist.
 He is one of the three noted guitarists to have played with the Yardbirds (the other two being Eric Clapton and Jimmy Page).
 Beck also formed the Jeff Beck Group.

 The Yardbirds were an English rock band, formed in London in 1963.
 The band scored its first major hit with “For Your Love”; however Eric Clapton abruptly left the band on March 25, 1965, the day the single was released.